marcelocoelho/4.031-digitalcamera/P5_Camera_Simple/readme.md

 To run this example, you can just double click the index.html file.
-Make sure you you are connected to the internet so p5js library can be loaded.
+Make sure you are connected to the internet, so the p5js library can be loaded.